Vresod/Among-Us-Editor-Python/README.md

 Navigate to the directory and use `python AUE-Python.py` or run the `build.bat` file to build an executable.

+For more assistance, join discord.gg/GU4bnWGPwx.
+We can help!

 ## Licensing

 Some components of this project may seem appealing to use in your own.
 Go ahead!
 You're not legally entitled to support though.
 Also some of the contributors (specificaly for `data_indexes.py`) would probably appreciate credit, but ¯\\\_(ツ)\_\/¯.